Q-dimi/return_tests/README.md

 # return-tests

 return-tests loops through functions and runs as many parameterized tests per function that you add ([[4, 8], [10, 2]]).
 After a function executes a test case, its return value is compared against any of the chosen unit tests you have added.
-The tests are listed below in the unit object with more to come.
-When testing deep objects and inputing a map or set, make sure the syntax of the map or set is set correctly ( new Map([['a', 'b']]) new Set([['a'], ['b']]) ) or else an error will be thrown.
+The tests are listed below in the unit object with more to (does not support WeakSet or WeakMap)

 ```sh
 npm i return-tests